Our Wordpress Blog

-We've been hitting the trail together for six years.
+We've been hitting the trail together for over six years.
 People think we're crazy but they always have questions.
 Where did you go?
 How did you get there?
 How was it?
 And the big one - How did you ever find the place?
 This web site will chronicle all that and more.
 We hope you'll get some adventure ideas of your own or simply enjoy the views and the news.

 There's no armchair traveling here.
 We've been to every place in this web site and most of the pictures are ours.
 We're always adding things so check back often for updates.
 You'll find them in the New!
 Just added! links section to the left.

 In between, you can follow us on our blog.
 We post more frequently there.

 You can go anywhere on the site with the Sitemap link.
 There's one on each page.

 Anything on the site that's underlined is a hyperlink.
 Most are blue but there are some other colors, especially maroon italics and gray italics.